2020 GREEK ISLANDS FLOTILLA CRUISE — CORFU AND THE IONIAN ISLANDS

 June 13-20, 2020

+This wonderful Greek odysey is currently sold out but we are accepting wait list applications.
 The last Colgate Sailing Adventures Greek Sailing Vacation was in 2018, and many who participated said they wanted more!
 So, this time we’re heading to new cruising grounds for a week-long Ionian flotilla sailing holiday in Greece that includes sheltered coastal sailing and exciting open water jaunts.
 And again, Cruise leaders Nate and Heather Atwater are your guides on your flotilla holiday in Greece!

 Nate and Heather are fantastic.
 Thorough, professional from start to finish.
 They work hard to ensure that every adventure is fun for all participants while keeping safety at the forefront.